Kim Ki-taek

-Life
+Biography

 Kim Ki-taek was born in 1957 in Anyang, Gyeonggi Province, South Korea.
 While many artists consider regular work, particularly the life of a white-collar worker, as a hindrance to creativity, Kim Ki-taek has successfully achieved a career as a poet while also working full-time.
 Kim was raised as an orphan, having been sent to an orphanage in Anyang from the Seoul Municipal Children's Hospital in 1961.
 Thus, Kim had to fend for himself from an early age and adapt to varied social situations.
 This history has given him a strong desire to have a stable position in society.
 Kim currently serves as a professor at Kyung Hee Cyber University.

 Work

 Kim's poetry is unsentimental and focuses on human physicality and the relationship between the body and the violence inflicted upon it.
 Fear and compulsion are integral parts of the human body, the poet believes.
 Material and psychological violence inflicted on the human body leaves its mark behind, and this mark eventually manifests itself in various habits that continue to inform one's sense of self.
 Kim carefully observes this process and records it in his poetry.
-For this reason, Kim has been described as “an observer of minute and microscopic details.”
+For this reason, Kim has been described as "an observer of minute and microscopic details."